cleaversolutions/hh/thankyou.md

 ---
 layout: thankyou
 title: Thanks!
-You are now on the wait list.
-Be on the lookout for updates towards the end of June.
+You are now on our email list.
 subTitle: This is the subtitle
 fb-pixel-lead: yes
 noindex: true